The Engineering Institute of Technology (EIT) is registered and accredited to offer both degree and vocational programs.

 The Advanced Diploma of Industrial Automation and Advanced Diploma of Applied Electrical Engineering qualifications are recognized by Engineers Australia and (through the Dublin Accord) by leading professional associations and societies in Australia, Canada, Ireland, Korea, New Zealand, South Africa, United Kingdom and the United States.
 This professional recognition greatly improves the global mobility of graduates, and offers you the opportunity of a truly international career.

-The Dublin Accord is an agreement for the international recognition of Engineering Technician qualifications.
+The Dublin Accord is an agreement for the international recognition of Engineering Associate qualifications.
 Signatories that have full rights of participation in the Accord are listed here:

 Four EIT Bachelors programs are now accredited under the “Sydney Accord”.

-The Bachelor of Science (Civil and Structural Engineering), Bachelor of Science (Electrical Engineering), Bachelor of Science (Industrial Automation Engineering) - Control & Instrumentation and Bachelor of Science (Mechanical Engineering) qualifications are provisionally recognized by Engineers Australia and (through the Sydney Accord) by leading professional associations and societies in Australia, Canada, Chinese Taipei, Hong Kong China, Ireland, Korea, New Zealand, South Africa, United Kingdom and the United States.
+The Bachelor of Science (Civil and Structural Engineering), Bachelor of Science (Electrical Engineering), Bachelor of Science (Industrial Automation Engineering) and Bachelor of Science (Mechanical Engineering) qualifications are provisionally recognized by Engineers Australia and (through the Sydney Accord) by leading professional associations and societies in Australia, Canada, Chinese Taipei, Hong Kong China, Ireland, Korea, New Zealand, South Africa, United Kingdom and the United States.

-The Sydney Accord is an agreement for the international recognition of Engineering Technician qualifications.
+The Sydney Accord is an agreement for the international recognition of Engineering Technologist qualifications.
 Signatories that have full rights of participation in the Accord are listed here:

 Two EIT Master's programs are now accredited under the “Washington Accord”.